measuresforjustice/textricator/README.md

 Textricator still works, it is just a warning printed by a library Textricator uses.
 See #18.

+## Extracting text

+To extract the text from a PDF, run
+`textrictor text --input-format=pdf.itext5 input.pdf input-text.csv`
+for any `input.pdf` and then open `input-text.csv` in your favorite spreadsheet program.
+It will show you every bit of text that Textricator sees with its position, size, and font information.
+This information is very useful for building configuration to parse tables or forms using Textricator (see the following two sections).

+Try `--input-format=pdf.itext7` and `--input-format=pdf.pdfbox` to see how Textricator extracts the texts using the different parser engines.
+Some work better for some documents than others.

 ## Table

 In table mode, the data is grouped into columns based on the x-coordinate of the text.